Residuality and Learning for Nondeterministic Nominal Automata: Exact learning

 \begin{theorem} Algorithm~\ref{fig:nfa-alg} query learns residual nominal languages.
 Moreover, it uses at most $\mathcal{O}(l + |\Sigma^{\leq l}|^2 \cdot p(dl))$ equivalence queries, where $l$ is the length of the longest characterising word and $d$ is the atom-dimension of $\Sigma$. \end{theorem}

 The theorem will be proven with the help of the following lemmata.

-\begin{lemma} Given an observation table $(S, E)$, the algorithm extends it to a r-consistent table $(S, E')$ in finitely many steps. \end{lemma} \begin{proof} Note that the $\row$ function defines a preorder $\sqsubseteq$ on $S$ defined by $s_1 \sqsubseteq s_2$ iff $\row(s_1) \leq \row(s_2)$.
-Each time a column is added, this preorder is refined.
+\begin{lemma} \ch{ Every observation table $(S,E)$ during the execution can be extended to a join-consistent table $(S, E')$ by adding orbit-finitely many columns. } \end{lemma} \begin{proof} Note that the $\row$ function defines a preorder $\sqsubseteq$ on $S$ defined by $s_1 \sqsubseteq s_2$ iff $\row(s_1) \leq \row(s_2)$.
+Each time columns are added \ch{in line~\ref{line:cons-add-col}} to solve join-inconsistency, this preorder is refined.
 So we obtain a chain of preorders:

-Since the set $S \times S$ is orbit-finite, this chain has a length at most $|S \times S|$.
-The number of orbits in $S \times S$ is bounded by $|S|^2 \cdot p(k)$, where $k$ is the atom-dimension of $S$. \footnote{Slightly better bounds can be given by triangular numbers, but the asymptotics remain the same.} \end{proof}
+\ch{When the preorder has been maximally refined it will only contain identity pairs, so join-consistency trivially holds.} Since the set $S \times S$ is orbit-finite, this chain has a length at most $|S \times S|$.
+The number of orbits in $S \times S$ is bounded\footnote{Slightly better bounds can be given by triangular numbers, but the asymptotics remain the same.} by $|S|^2 \cdot p(k)$, where $k$ is the atom-dimension of $S$. \end{proof}

 \begin{lemma} If the set $S$ of an observation table $T = (S, E)$ contains all characterising words, then the table is join-closed. \end{lemma} \begin{proof} For this lemma, we consider the idealised observation table $\ot' = (S, \Sigma^*)$.
 In this table, we have $\row_{\ot'}(s) = s^{-1}\lang$ for each $s \in S$.
 Since $S$ contains all characterising words, we have $\JI(\Rows(\ot')) = \JI(\Res(\lang))$.
 This means that the idealised table is join-closed, that is, for $s \in S$ and $a \in \Sigma$ we have